healingbrew/healingbrew.github.io/README.md

-# healingbrew.github.io
+# yretenai.github.io

-The site and design for chomp.gg
+The site and design for yretenai.github.io / yretenai.com

 Source is in the "dev" branch.